mohd-muddassir99/8-Weeks-SQL-Challenge/Case Study #4 - Data Bank/Readme.md

 </div>

 ## Introduction
-Subscription based businesses are super popular and Danny realised that there was a large gap in the market - he wanted to create a new streaming service that only had food related content - something like Netflix but with only cooking shows!
+There is a new innovation in the financial industry called Neo-Banks: new aged digital only banks without physical branches.

+Danny thought that there should be some sort of intersection between these new age banks, cryptocurrency and the data world…so he decides to launch a new initiative - Data Bank!

 ## Problem Statement